cakefs-unreal/cakefs-unreal.github.io/docs/tour.md

 === "Blueprint"
 	{{ bp_img_tour('Gather With Filter') }}

 To accomplish this new goal, we only had to make minor modifications.
-Our CakeDir object was given a file extension filter that contains the extensions `jpg`, `jpeg`, and `png.`.
-Now, when we run `GatherFilesWithFilter`, we will only get files with one of those extensions in the returned array.
+Our CakeDir object was given a file extension filter that contains the extensions `jpg`, `jpeg`, and `png.` Now, when we run `GatherFilesWithFilter`, we will only get files with one of those extensions in the returned array.

 CakeMix library contains useful utility functions like the ones we've seen; they're there to help reduce boilerplate in a variety of common filesystem operations.
 However, there's no magic behind these functions.
 In the next example, we'll write our own Gather operation directly using a CakeDir object instead.